BShoop33/Capstone-Nucleus/README.md

 Then install the ReactJS Router DOM with the following command (For more information about React Router Dom integration, please reference https://www.npmjs.com/package/react-router-dom):
     <strong>npm i --save react-router-dom</strong>

+Then install Firebase with the following command (Note that Firebase implementation requires you to create a Firebase account and to configure certain settings prior to use.
+Also note that Firebase implementation may vary significantly depending on your usage preferencers.
+For more information about Firebase integration, please visit https://firebase.google.com/docs):
+    <strong>npm install --save firebase</strong>

 Then install React Bootstrap with the following command (For more information about React-Bootstrap integration, please reference https://react-bootstrap.github.io/getting-started/introduction):
     <strong>npm install react-bootstrap bootstrap</strong>

 Finally install Cloudinary with the following command (Note that Cloudinary implementation requires you to create a Cloudinary account and to configure certain settings prior to use.
 Also note that Cloudinary implementation may vary significantly depending on the SDK you use.
 For more information about Cloudinary integration, please visit https://cloudinary.com/documentation/how_to_integrate_cloudinary):
     <strong>npm install cloudinary</strong>

 ## Available Scripts
 In the project directory, you can run: